 Assuming you address all of the previous questions and determine that Automation is the best course of action, what’s next?
 The next step is to ensure that the process to implement Test Automation is effective.
 This can be done by following these guidelines:

-Apply DRY (Don't Repeat Yourself) concept as much as possible on the test steps.
+- Apply DRY (Don’t Repeat Yourself) concept as much as possible on the test steps.
 If you have 20 test cases that use the same first 15 steps, then abstract those steps somewhere and give it a name so you can have the definition of those 15 steps in a single place and you can execute those steps in each of the 20 test cases just invoking an action/name.
 That group of steps should not have validations, the purpose of abstracting those steps is to make easier for the maintenance of the test cases and to reuse a known group of actions.
 One good example is the Redirection actions.
 Those actions or groups of actions that take you to a specific place in the UI no matter where you were and are shared by all the test cases.
-Please don't use any other pattern, approach or methodology.
-Realize that maintaining that pattern is expensive, and causes more headaches than benefits.
-Don't be religious about patterns, methodologies, etc. Use whatever you find more efficient.
+Don’t use any pattern, approach or methodology if you realize that maintaining that pattern is expensive, and causes more headache than benefits.
+Don’t be religious about patterns, methodologies, etc. Use whatever you find more efficient.

 - For example: